TimHey-Procore/personalrepo/README.md

 - I currently live in [Hilton Head, SC](https://www.google.com/maps/d/viewer?ie=UTF8&hl=en&msa=0&t=h&z=12&vpsrc=0&mid=1Qtqlbz0hl78M8NRbzRCdgw_NnP0&ll=32.16264174527876%2C-80.74548800000001) 🇺🇸 with my wife Elizabeth, our 2 sons and our 2 dogs.
 I was raised in New Hampshire and that's where the majority of my family lives.
 I'm up there quite a bit in the summer months.
 - I’m an [introverted extrovert](https://en.wikipedia.org/wiki/Extraversion_and_introversion) which for me means that I enjoy spending time with others but I recharge in solitude.
 You will know which mode I’m in within seconds of interacting with me.
 - I studied business management and sustainable product design and development at Keene State College in New Hampshire and it just so happens that is exactly what I’ve built a career around.
 - I ride bikes 🚴‍♂️ and recently fell in love with gravel.
 If I’m feeling fit I will compete in local crits, gravel or cyclo-cross races.
 When I do compete I race for team [Mad Alchemy](https://www.madalchemy.com/).
-Feel free to follow me on [Strava](https://www.strava.com/athletes/2610245)
+Feel free to follow me on [Strava](https://www.strava.com/athletes/2610245).
-- I’m a podcast junkie, some of my favorites are [a16z](https://a16z.com/podcasts/), [My First Million](https://thehustle.co/my-first-million-podcast/), [All In](https://www.allinpodcast.co), [TrainerRoad](https://www.trainerroad.com/podcast), and [Rich Roll](https://www.richroll.com/)
+- I’m a podcast junkie, some of my favorites are [a16z](https://a16z.com/podcasts/), [My First Million](https://thehustle.co/my-first-million-podcast/), [All In](https://www.allinpodcast.co), [TrainerRoad](https://www.trainerroad.com/podcast), and [Rich Roll](https://www.richroll.com/).
-- I recently took the Clifton Strengths assessment If you are curious you can learn more [here](https://gitlab.com/gitlab-org/growth/product/issues/797)
+- I recently took the Clifton Strengths assessment If you are curious you can learn more [here](https://gitlab.com/gitlab-org/growth/product/issues/797).
-- Lastly, for more than a decade now I've lived a sober life and I'm very open about it, I won't lead with it but if you want to talk don't hesitate to reach out. 📣
+- Lastly, for more than a decade now I've lived a sober life and I'm very open about it, I won't lead with it but if you want to talk don't hesitate to reach out 📣

 ## How I work